Espadaaah/Obsidian/002 - School/Network/Network.md

 [[Modelo TCPIP]]
 [[Subnetting]]

-store and forwarding: if the value of crc is correct, frame is good
+store and forwarding: if the value of CRC is correct, frame is good

-cut-through:
+cut-through: read